moosecreates/tailtown/README.md

 ### 🚀 NEW: Complete Customer Self-Service Suite (October 25, 2025)

-**Status**: ✅ Production-Ready Frontend - 5 Major Features Complete
+**Status**: ✅ Production-Ready - 9 Major Features Complete

-We've completed a comprehensive suite of customer-facing features that transform Tailtown into a complete self-service platform.
-All features are production-ready on the frontend and fully tested.
+We've completed a comprehensive suite of customer-facing and revenue-generating features that transform Tailtown into a complete self-service platform.
+All features are production-ready on the frontend with comprehensive testing.

 #### Features Delivered